imarsman/iptools/README.md

 address for subnets.
 This is a way for me to better establish my knowledge of this subject.

-Given that this code represents me learning I do not recommend using it for production purposes, as the standards being implemented are very strict.
+Given that this code represents me learning I do not recommend using it for production purposes, as the standards being implemented are very strict for that.
 I may easily have made errors that I have yet to catch and fix.

 This utility can have completion enabled by typing `COMP_INSTALL=1 iptools`.

 This utility currently does three things with IPV4.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

 For IPV6 a random IPV6 IP can be generated (or manually entered as a parameter) and described.
-Currently global unicast, link local, and unique local addresses are handled.
+Currently global unicast, link local, and unique local addresses are handled along with multicast, interface local multicast, and link local multicast.
 The full range of address types will at tome point be supported where it makes sense.

+Especially with IPV6 addresses contain a great amount of information that relies on external software to keep track of.
+It is possible to produce valid IPV6 addresses but the random numbers used to generate the addresses are in no way meaningfully tied to any system that might use them even if they are "valid".
+One possible exception would be Link local addresses which rely on a good random number generating algorithm for the interface ID.

 The IP package used, `net/netip`, is in Go 1.18.
 It is slightly different in API compared to the [netaddr](https://github.com/inetaf/netaddr) package that came first.
-Sadly, the `netip` package loses the IPRange struct, so I have added needed functionality here in the subnet package.
+Sadly, the `netip` package loses the IPRange struct, so I have added needed functionality here in the ipv4 subnet package.

 I would be surprised if there were not errors due to coding or to a lack of understanding of IPV4 and IPV6.
 I will work to reduce both my ignorance and errors.